lucabzt/Nexora/backend/README.md

     -   Fill in the required values (database credentials, API keys, etc.).

 5.  **Run the development server:**
-    The `run.sh` script starts the application using Gunicorn.
+    The `run.sh` script starts the application using uvicorn.
     ```bash
     # For macOS/Linux
     ./run.sh